shahriar00/Grocery-Apps-UI/README.md

 # Grocery-Apps-UI
-## This Flutter project is grocery app UI design
+## This Flutter project is grocery app UI design based on the dart code.